 Young immediately hit the ground running as a rookie, recording 1.5 sacks in his NFL debut, a Washington victory over the Eagles.
 After a groin injury slowed him down early on, Young finished his rookie season playing excellent football, earning NFL Defensive Player of the Month for December.
 At season's end, Young was selected to his first Pro Bowl and named the league's Defensive Rookie of the Year.

-The 22-year-old entered his sophomore season with even higher expectations, ones that have not been met.
+The then-22-year-old entered his sophomore season with even higher expectations, ones that were not met.
 Young recorded just 1.5 sacks this season before tearing his ACL on Nov.
-14, an injury that sidelined him for the remainder of the season.
+14, an injury that sidelined him for the remainder of the season and the start of the 2022 season.

 Here's a complete profile of Washington's standout pass rusher.